 Do us a favor?

 If you got value from this episode and loved it, make sure you share it on your social medium of choice.
 That helps us get more users and if we get more users, we can do more research to help the greater community.
-And of course, make sure you're subscribed at pricingpageteardown.com.
+And of course, make sure you're subscribed at profitwell.com/recur/pricing-page-teardown.

-If you want help with this type of pricing research for your company, feel free to email me at firstname.lastname@example.org or email@example.com, and we'll make sure you get hooked up with the right people to make sure you're focused getting your monetization right.
+If you want help with this type of pricing research for your company, feel free to email me at firstname.lastname@example.org or email@example.com, and we'll make sure you get hooked up with the right people to make sure you're focused on getting your monetization right.